hannibal002/SkyHanni/docs/tutorials/graph_network.md

 ### Debug Tools

-There are some tools that aren't to edit the graph but rather to test or debug the network or to deal with merging conflicts.
+There are some tools that aren't to edit the graph but rather to test or debug the network or to deal with merge conflicts.

 #### Navigate to Selected Node